 Come and explore the intriguing gold vaults and you may earn yourself a gold licence!

-Open Sunday to Friday (closed every Saturday), Free entry
+Open Sunday to Friday (closed every Saturday), Free entry (schools and groups by appointment ONLY)

-This project was funded by the Copland Foundation.
-The vista has been juxtaposed with an 'exact' panoramic replica of Melbourne in 2012.
 This new interpretation of Melbourne’s history, 150 years after the original photograph, will be a compelling and moving experience for visitors.

-Old Treasury Building invites teachers and students to visit the new fascinating ‘Victorian Archival Treasures’ exhibitions.
+Old Treasury Building invites teachers and students to visit the fascinating ‘Victorian Archival Treasures’ exhibitions.
 Students can discover the stories attached to the rare and interesting original documents, maps and photographs from the state archive collection of Public Record Office Victoria (PROV).

 Students can also explore the gold vaults and the impact of gold on early Melbourne and the new colony of Victoria.
 ‘Growing up in Old Treasury’ relates the story of the caretaker John Maynard and his family who lived in the basement of the building from 1916-1928.